 AMD chips, meanwhile, often see larger core and thread counts to give the multi-core performance a boost, which comes in handy when multitasking and running complex creative applications.

-Sadly, it’s not always that straightforward, as recent technological advancements on both sides have somewhat blurred the lines.
-And while Intel may claim to have the ‘world’s fastest gaming desktop processor’ with the Intel Core i9-10900K, it’s not necessarily the best value offering, with AMD setting more affordable prices.
+Unfortunately, it’s not as straightforward as saying Intel is best for gaming and AMD is best for content creation, with recent technological advancements on both sides blurring the lines.
+For example, while Intel claims to have the ‘world’s fastest gaming desktop processor’ with the Intel Core i9-10900K, it’s not necessarily worth the high cost, especially with AMD setting more affordable prices.

 With all this in mind, it can be quite a minefield when trying to find the best CPU.
-For this reason, we’ve provided this Intel vs AMD so know whether you should commit to team blue or team blue.
+For this reason, we’ve provided this Intel vs AMD guide so know whether you should commit to team blue or team red.

 Related: Best Intel Processor